top of page

 1. Open the SonoBat Data Wizard and select NABat Attributer from the drop-down menu in the top left of the window.
 Click the folder icon in the top right of the window and navigate to the folder containing the .wav files you intend to attribute (this should be a folder for a single deployment).
 Next, determine if you would like to Copy and Attribute to Output Folder or Rename and Attribute in place using the dropdown option.
 Specify an output directory in the Output Folder section where attributed files will be saved.
 The right panel of the application displays the GUANO metadata present in your selected acoustic files.
 This will be updated as NABat metadata fields are assigned in the Data Wizard.

-IMPORTANT NOTE: the NABat Metadata fields available in SonoBat 4 do not reflect the most up-to-date metadata fields required and/or accepted by NABat as of September 2024.
-Only fill out the “Location/Time (required)” fields in the NABat Metadata pop-up window as the other metadata drop-down fields are obsolete.
+NOTE: the NABat Attributer metadata fields available in SonoBat 4 do not reflect the current metadata fields required and accepted by NABat as of Fall 2024.
+Only fill out the fields on the Location/Time (required) dropdown in the NABat Metadata pop-up window as the other metadata drop-down fields are outdated.

 2. Click the NABat Metadata button.
 In the pop-up window, select True to confirm that you are processing mobile transect data.